sdarlington/sdarlington.github.io/content/posts/2021-03-23-talking-to-strangers.md

     - review
 ---

-<span style="font-size: inherit; font-weight: 400;">I met a man once.
+I met a man once.
 He was tall and dark, with straight hair in parting on his left side.
 His smooth, fair skin contrasted with his choice of a dark, tailored suit.
 He rarely wore a tie, but in a small concession to whimsy his cuff links bore small images of Daffy Duck.
-When anyone noticed, he’d laugh it off, saying they were a gift from his youngest.</span>
+When anyone noticed, he’d laugh it off, saying they were a gift from his youngest.

 Sat in his office on the fifteenth floor of an anonymous office block in the City of London he had a realisation, one that would change his life forever.